Akbram98/Paramed-AndroidApp/README.md

   id 'com.google.gms.google-services' version '4.3.8' apply false

  ## Project Demo
  If you are interested in watching a demo of this project then here is the [link](https://drive.google.com/file/d/1hZVW2Cp3u23Hb1TLTvJWHOBIBMfpa7CH/view?usp=sharing).
-WARNING: This video has no sound!
-Watch on 2x speed recommended.